diegopereiraeng/kubernetes-snapshot-extension/README.md

     dashboardTemplatePath: "<full path>/monitors/KubernetesSnapshotExtension/templates/k8s_dashboard_template.json"

   ```
-  Note that the node name parameter *-Dappdynamics.agent.nodeName* must be defined for the machine agent startup, as shown
+  **Note** that the node name parameters *-Dappdynamics.agent.tierName* and *-Dappdynamics.agent.nodeName* must be defined for the machine agent startup, as shown
   in the [example start-up script](#restart-the-machine-agent) below.
+  When running MA with this extension in Kubernetes, do not deploy as Daemon Set.
+Make it a 1 replica Deployment.
+Set *apiMode* config variable to *cluster*

   Optional settings:

   ```
   # List of resources that will be monitored.
 Comment out individual items to exclude